Peruvian blueberries would begin to be exported to Japan from the 2021

 “We are working for the Japanese authorities to allow their entry.
-Unfortunately in Japan that takes time, because it is an extremely careful country in that area.
-Their specialists have to come here, to see the quality of the crops, it is a process that takes time, ”said Forsyth, who last Tuesday participated in the Peru-Japan Forum, organized by the Japanese Peruvian Chamber of Commerce and Industry.
+Unfortunately in Japan that takes time, as it is an extremely careful country in that area.
+Their specialists have to come here, see the quality of the crops, it is a process that takes time, ”said Forsyth, who last Tuesday participated in the Peru-Japan Forum, organized by the Japanese Chamber of Commerce and Industry of Japan.

 In the same event, the president of the Association of Exporters (Adex), Erik Fischer, said that Japan currently imports blueberries from other countries for an amount of US $ 23 million.
 And therefore there is a potential that Peru can win that market and export to Japan for a similar amount.